 Marner gets 500th point, Maple Leafs beat Red Wings 4-1

-TORONTO (AP) — Mitch Marner had a goal and an assist to reach the 500 career points as the Toronto Maple Leafs beat the Detroit Red Wings 4-1 on Saturday night.
+TORONTO — Mitch Marner had a goal and an assist to reach 500 career points as the Toronto Maple Leafs beat the Detroit Red Wings 4-1 on Saturday night.

 Jake Walman scored for Detroit in its third straight loss.
 Magnus Hellberg finished with 25 saves.